-The nationality of vessels of the two Contracting Parties shall be reciprocally recognized on the basis of the papers carried by the vessel and issued by the competent authorities in accordance with the laws and regulations of the Contracting Party under whose flag the vessel is sailing.
+The nationality of vessels of the two Contracting Parties shall be reciprocally recognized on the basis of the papers carried on board the vessel and issued by the competent authorities in accordance with the laws and regulations of the Contracting Party under whose flag the vessel is sailing.

-Tonnage certificates and other ship's papers carried by the vessel and issued by the competent authorities of one of the Contracting Parties shall be recognized by the authorities of the other Contracting Party.
+Tonnage certificates and other ship's papers carried on board the vessel and issued by the competent authorities of one of the Contracting Parties shall be recognized by the authorities of the other Contracting Party.

-In accordance with this provision, any vessel of either Contracting Party carrying a valid tonnage certificate shall be exempt from re-measurement in the ports of the other Party, and the net capacity of the vessel entered in the certificate shall be taken as the basis for calculating harbour dues.
+In accordance with this provision, any vessel of either Contracting Party carrying a valid tonnage certificate shall be exempt from re-measurement in the ports of the other Party, and the net capacity of the vessel as entered in the certificate shall be taken as the basis for calculating harbour dues.

-The two Contracting Parties shall grant each other, in respect of the conveyance of goods, passengers and baggage by internal railways, roads or waterways, most-favoured-nation treatment in all matters relating to acceptance of consignments for conveyance, methods and costs of conveyance, and charges connected with conveyance in the same direction and over the same distance.
+With regard to the carriage of goods, passengers and baggage on domestic railways, roads and waterways, the two Contracting Parties shall grant each other most-favoured-nation treatment in all matters relating to the acceptance of consignments for carriage, the means and cost of carriage and the duties levied on carriage in the given direction and for the given distance.